sagrawal11/sms_assistant/README.md

 ### 3. First Use
 1. Send a text to your Google Voice number: "drank a bottle"
-2. Receive confirmation: "✅ Logged 24oz water (710ml)"
+2. Receive push notification: "✅ Logged 24oz water (710ml)"
 3. Check your database for logged data

 ## 📱 Usage Examples